 Use this option to model small breaks (large leaks); not a complete pipe rupture.
 You must uncheck the Pipe Rupture box .

-When entered, InfoWater will carry out the simulation with the break in the selected pipe.
+When entered, InfoWater Pro will carry out the simulation with the break in the selected pipe.

 Pipe Break Location

-If the location of the break is not specified, then InfoWater will automatically distribute the break at the two end nodes of the pipe (note: if one end one is a valve, pump or tank/reservoir then InfoWater will assume the break occur at the other end node or if both end nodes are valves, tanks/reservoirs or pumps or any of their combination then InfoWater will automatically place the break in the middle of the pipe).
+If the location of the break is not specified, then InfoWater Pro will automatically distribute the break at the two end nodes of the pipe (Note: If one end one is a valve, pump or tank/reservoir then InfoWater Pro will assume the break occur at the other end node or if both end nodes are valves, tanks/reservoirs or pumps or any of their combination then InfoWater Pro will automatically place the break in the middle of the pipe).

-Once the pipe break/leak modeling parameters are set up, click the Run buttonin the Run Manager dialog box.
-After a successful simulation is completed, go to Report Manager and click the New button .
-The output Report/Graph dialog box will appear as shown below.
+Once the pipe break/leak modeling parameters are set up, click Runin the Run Manager dialog box.
+After a successful simulation is completed, go to Report Manager and click New .
+The Output Report/Graph dialog box will appear as shown below.
 Select Active Break from the Output Report/Graph dialog box and choose the Break Graph.

 The pipe break/leak analysis output graph will be displayed as shown below: